Advancements in Automated Scoring of Crystallization Experiments by Formulatrix

 Variability in Manual Drop Scoring of Crystallization Experiments

 In 2021, we conducted a study to assess the variability in manual drop scoring of crystallization experiments.
-We provided 1200 drop images to 7 crystallographers to label them manually using MARCO's CPOX classification system (Clear, Precipitate, Others, and Crystal).
+We provided 1200 images to 7 crystallographers to label manually using the CPOX classification system of MARCO.
 The study revealed that all seven crystallographers agreed on only about 50% of the images, highlighting significant variability in manual crystallization scoring.

 A) Agreement among crystallographers on general image scoring